 While incorporating mind mapping into a neurodivergent teen’s learning routine, it’s essential to consider their unique needs and skills.
 Here are some tips for successful teaching:

 - Start Simple: Introduce mind mapping gradually.
 Begin with simple topics and gradually progress to more complex ones.
 This approach helps build confidence and familiarity.
+This gradual approach helps teens understand concepts more effectively.

 - Use Technology: Explore mind mapping tools and apps (Freeplane, Canva, LucidSpark, etc.) that leverage technology.
 These tools often provide additional features like collaboration, color-coding, and the ability to add multimedia elements.